henryqingmo/quartz/Obsidian Vault/Statistics/Random Variables/Probability Mass Function.md

 Preimage of different $x$ is disjoint,
 > [!note]
-This is because if there is overlapping preimage, the overlapped element would have been mapped to more than one $x$, which is impossible for a function.
+>This is because if there is overlapping preimage, the overlapped element would have been mapped to more than one $x$, which is impossible for a function.

 So the union of all possible event $X = x$ is $\Omega$, which would have probability of $1$.
 #### Example
 ![[Pasted image 20250614175335.png]]
-Here $\Omega = X \times Y$,
+Here $\Omega = X \times Y$, the Cartesian product $(x, y)$